Home

 Map by KmusserFile:Okterritory.png, CC BY-SA 3.0, Link

-The Dawes Act of 1887 codified the Federal government’s assimilationist approach to Native America — communal native lands were to be converted into individual landholdings.
+The Dawes Act of 1887 codified the federal government’s assimilationist approach to Native America — communal native lands were to be converted into individual landholdings.
 This paved the way for the carving of Oklahoma Territory out of Indian Territory in 1890, and eventually — after a failed bid to form the native State of Sequoyah — for the creation of the State of Oklahoma in 1907.
 The settler grid had been imposed on Indian Territory.
 (For a more nuanced explanation of all of the above, I highly recommend Ned Blackhawk’s excellent history, published in 2023, The Rediscovery of America: Native Peoples and the Unmaking of U.S. History.
 See especially Chapter 9, “Collapse and Total War: The Indigenous West and the U.S. Civil War”.)

 Cherokee National History Museum; Tahlequah, OK (Cherokee Nation)